opentripplanner/OpenTripPlanner/docs/Configuration.md

    "frequencySec": 60,
    // The URL of the GBFS feed auto-discovery file "url": "http://coast.socialbicycles.com/opendata/gbfs.json",
+   // Optionally specify the language version of the feed to use.
+If no language is set, the first language in the feed is used.
+   "language": "en",
    // if it should be possible to arrive at the destination with a rented bicycle, without dropping it off "allowKeepingRentedBicycleAtDestination": true
 }